-The Behavioral Assessment and Research System (BARS) is a testing system consisting of standard and new neurobehavioral performance tests.
+The Behavioral Assessment and Research System (BARS) is a system of standardized and new neurobehavioral performance tests.
 BARS was designed for population-based research to detect adverse nervous system effects in a work group exposed to a chemical when compared to a control group that did not have such an exposure.
 To this day, it is one of the two most widely-used testing systems to detect neurotoxicity in adults, and it has now been extended to research with children.

 The primary benefits of BARS: